Subscribe to the Newsletter

-But their thinking went much further.
-They thought that your Kidneys acted like a repository for templates for you and your body.
-In a way, it is your inherited knowhow, including genetic knowhow.
+The ancient Chinese practitioners thought that your Kidneys acted like a repository for templates for you and your body.
+In a way, this is your inherited know-how, including genetic know-how.

 They also thought you had a large, but limited, amount of energy behind it.
 (You can read more about this concept under Jing.)

-This energy got used up, for example ...
+This energy got used up, for example:

 As it gets used up certain Kidney ‘deficiency’ signs accumulate.
-One of these can be bags under the eyes.
+One of these signs can be bags under the eyes.

 You may find this a bit old-fashioned.
 After all, in the modern 24-hour world, aren’t we all free, or at least more free, than our ancestors?